OasisLMF/GenerateDocs/src/sections/ktools.rst

 ----

-More information on ktools can be found in the GitHub repository on:
+More information on ktools can be found in the `ktools GitHub repository <https://github.com/OasisLMF/ktools/tree/develop#readme>`_
+on:

 1. `Introduction <https://github.com/OasisLMF/ktools/blob/develop/docs/md/Introduction.md>`_